cose-wg/draft-ietf-cose-hpke/draft-ietf-cose-hpke.md

 # Acknowledgements

 We would like to thank
-Michael B. Jones,
 John Mattsson,
 Mike Prorock,
 Michael Richardson,
 Thomas Fossati,
 and
 Göran Selander
-for their review feedback.
+for their contributions to the specification.